wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 the information of the entry.

 The following are child classes of `EntryType`:
-+ `Income`: Stores entries that the user labels as income
++ `Income`
-+ `Spending`: Stores entries that the user labels as spending
++ `Spending`

 ### Income class
 The `Income` class inherits from `EntryType` class.
 It is used to store relevant information for entries labelled as income.
-This information is used by other classes to perform their component tasks.
+This information is used by other classes to perform their tasks.

 ### Spending class
 The `Spending` class inherits from `EntryType` class.
 It is used to store relevant information for entries labelled as spending.
-This information is used by other classes to perform their component tasks.
+This information is used by other classes to perform their tasks.

 ### IncomeList class
 The `IncomeList` class inherits from the `ArrayList` class.
 It is used to store all of the `Income` objects used in the